Museum of Contemporary Art (Skopje)

-The Contemporary Art Museum (Macedonian: Музеј на современата уметност) is one of the largest and most complete national institutions of North Macedonia.
-Located in the capital city of Skopje, the museum was founded in 1963 following the disastrous earthquake that hit the city.
-The building project was donated by the Polish Government.
+The Contemporary Art Museum (Музеј на современата уметност, Muzeu i Artit Bashkëkohor) is a contemporary art museum located in Skopje, North Macedonia.
+It is the biggest and most modern museum in the country.
+The museum was founded in 1963 following the disastrous earthquake that hit the city.
+Donated by the Polish Government, the museum was designed by the Polish architectural group "Tigers," who won a 1966 competition among over 80 entries.
+The building became one of the symbols of post-earthquake international solidarity efforts in Reconstruction of Skopje.

 Collection

 The collection is made up of two segments; international and national.
 The international segment of the collections reflects the modern art from almost all parts of the world.
 The larger part of the collection marks the art movements of the 1950s, 1960's and 1970s, although it contains also around a hundred works of the early modern art.
 The older exhibits are mainly highlighted by works of Emil Filla, Fernand Léger, and André Masson.
 The works of the internationally well-known artists are of special importance, such as Pablo Picasso, Hans Hartung, Victor Vasarely, Alexander Calder, Pierre Soulages, Alberto Burri, Christo, Tadeusz Kantor, Robert Jacobsen, Etienne Hajdu, Zoltan Kemeny, Jerzy Nowosielski, Robert Adams, Emilio Vedova, Jan Cybis, Antoni Clavé, and Georg Baselitz.